Email

 Only

-7. In order to maintain an accurate vertical using a pendulous system, an aircraft Inertial platform incorporates a device?
+6. By what means in an accurate vertical maintained using a pendulous system, an aircraft Inertial platform Incorporates a device?

 With damping and a period of 84.4 MIN